 This post is also available in: German

-Amsterdam, commonly referred to as the Venice of the North, is the cultural, financial and creative centre of the Netherlands.
-Originating as a small fishing village in the late 12th century, Amsterdam became one of the most important trade ports in the northern hemisphere and has since developed an extensive history, with many of its historical buildings and structures still standing today.
-The city boasts over one hundred kilometres of iconic canals, which also happen to be included in the UNESCO World Heritage list.
+Amsterdam commonly referred to as the Venice of the North, is the cultural, financial and creative center of the Netherlands.
+Originating as a small fishing village in the late 12th century, Amsterdam became one of the most important trade ports in the northern hemisphere.
+Since then the city has developed an extensive history, with many of its historical buildings and structures still standing today.
+The city boasts over one hundred kilometers of iconic canals, which also happen to be included in the UNESCO World Heritage list.
 With an abundance of activities for locals and tourists alike, the city is bursting with hundreds of things to discover.
-This helpful guide will enable you to get the most out of Amsterdam and explore the city like a local.
+This helpful guide will enable you to get the most out of it and explore the city of Amsterdam like a local.

 One of the best ways to get around is by bicycle, the typical Dutch transport of choice.
 We highly recommend hopping on two wheels to get around and make the most of your Amsterdam experience.

 Start your day with a scenic walk or ride along the beautiful Amstel River.
 The Amstel is where the city’s name derives from.
 The route along the Amstel will also give you some perspective on the scale of bicycle traffic in Amsterdam, one of the most bike-friendly cities in the world.
 Continue over to De Pijp for a hearty breakfast and delicious coffee at one of the neighborhood’s best cafes, Bakers & Roasters (Eerste Jacob van Campenstraat 54).
 This excellent establishment offers one of the best breakfast and lunch selections in Amsterdam and will be sure to set you off on your day with a very satisfied stomach!